AtqiyaHaydar/AtqiyaHaydar/README.md

 ###

 <p align="left">I'm Atqiya Haydar, currently a second-year student majoring in Informatics Engineering at the Bandung Institute of Technology.
-My academic journey has fueled a strong interest in the field of Software Engineering, with a particular focus on Mobile Development and UI/UX Design.</p>
+My academic journey has fueled a strong interest in the field of Software Engineering, with a particular focus on UI/UX Design.</p>

 ###